The angular momentum dependence of nuclear optical potentials: INTRODUCTION

 \section{INTRODUCTION}

-The phenomenological optical model potential is almost always taken to be independent of the partial wave angular momentum, $l$.
-However there are both theoretical and phenomenological arguments that some degree of $l$-dependence is a general property of nuclear optical potentials.
+The phenomenological optical model potential (OMP) for nucleon-nucleus and nucleus-nucleus scattering is almost always taken to be independent of the partial wave orbital angular momentum, $l$; for an early exception see Ref.~\cite{darri}.
+However there are both theoretical and phenomenological reasons to believe that some degree of $l$ dependence is a general property of nuclear optical potentials.
+These reasons will be presented in what follows.